sushmitsarmah/delivery/delivery-guidelines.md

 | 1. | ... | ... | ... |
 | 2. | ... | ... | ... |

-### Additional Information
+### ℹ️ Additional Information

 Please add any additional comments that you consider relevant for the evaluation.
+Remember that the Fast-Grants Programme is designed as a first step for promising projects.
+Consider mentioning your plans for continuing development beyond this initial funding.